-I am a wee bit old fashioned and somewhat of an anomaly compared to all of the hop heads out there in the craft beer world these days (love you guys lol).
-Now do not get me wrong I do like a hoppy beer from time to time but overall I prefer my brews to be more even keeled and perhaps even a slight bit more towards the malt side then the hop side.
+I am a wee bit old-fashioned and somewhat of an anomaly compared to all of the hop heads out there in the craft beer world these days (love you guys lol).
+Now do not get me wrong I do like a hoppy beer from time to time but overall I prefer my brews to be more even-keeled and perhaps even a slight bit more towards the malt side than the hop side.
 Shocking in this day and age of more hops the better, I know!
 But this is why I enjoy an English Pale Ale so much.

 Let’s get brewing…